Welcome to Omni's subtraction calculator, where we'll tackle just what the name suggests: subtraction problems.

 Properties of subtraction

 Recall that addition (just like multiplication, as you can learn at our multiplication calculator) is commutative.
-In other words, the and can exchange places in the first formula from , and the result will stay the same.
+In other words, the and can exchange places in the first formula from the above section, and the result will stay the same.

 On the other hand, subtraction (just like division) is not commutative.
 Therefore, the minuend is always the first of the numbers, while the second is the subtrahend (that's also why they have different names).
 For instance, is something different from .

 However, if you've studied general integers, you know that negative numbers exist.
 And if we know that much, we can use it to explain the connection between addition and subtraction even better.

 And once we have a sum, we can use tricks such as commutativity or the distributive property (if you don't remember the latter, visit Omni's distributive property calculator for a refresh).
 However, we have to be careful to keep track of the signs.

 We've seen the subtraction math definition, the properties and even began to see actual numbers.
 It's high time we finally explain how to subtract in practice.